 - Always use fluoride-containing toothpaste while brushing.
 Fluoride makes your teeth strong, prevents tooth decay, and enhances dental health.

 - Floss before brushing your teeth at least once a day.
 Brushing can do that all work alone.
 You need to remove some sticky and small plaque and food debris with flossing.
-Braces make it more important to use a floss every day.
+Braces make it more important to use floss every day.

 - Sometimes, rinse your mouth with mouthwashes containing chlorhexidine after brushing your teeth to improve gum health.